cchoi96/shopify-frontend/README.md

 ## Wanted to do

 1. I had an entire server up and running with a DB but unfortunately ran into CORS issues.
 The consequent server integration in this repository is commented out.
+Server code can be found here: https://github.com/cchoi96/shopify-backend
 2. Testing.